Jonathan-Harker/Art-of-Computer-Programming/README.md

 # Art-of-Computer-Programming
-Adding my attempts to the exercise solutions in form of documentation and code
+Adding my attempts to the exercise solutions in form of documentation and code.
 ##1.1
 ### Exercise 1
 **Rearrange a, b, c, d to b, c, d, a**